Port to GStreamer 1.x

 I didn't check, but maybe the remaining warnings/errors can be explained similarly.

-#11 Updated by C. Leichsenring over 6 years ago
+#11 Updated by C. Leichsenring almost 7 years ago

 - File make_linux2.log added